Denteyon/LinearAlgebra/README.md

 # LinearAlgebra
 To review linear algebra anytime

-- Your GitHub Pages site is currently being built from the **gh-pages** branch
+- This GitHub Pages site is currently being built from the **gh-pages** branch
 - Corrected some notes and fixed typos

 ==========================================<br/>